 Our prince from the north came bargaining with his mercenaries.
 His occupation—his plundering, if you like—of our land, was the price the Emperor paid to hold his old realms intact; to be held still in name their Supreme Sovereign.
 If Sente concealed his wealth from the gods, he had not concealed it from the prince.

-Gueddin Treiva was gone with the ravens to the clouds, leaving his widow, a second wife (by a handful of years older than Gueddin’s daughter, my Lady Pytta).
+Gueddu Treiva was gone with the ravens to the clouds, leaving his widow, a second wife (by a handful of years older than Gueddu’s daughter, my Lady Pytta).
 The prince nullified Sente’s contract to the House of Treiva; he introduced the family of the northern woman, Darsale.
 The northern horsemen, with their strong arms and long bows, the armor they bore even in our southern heat, made pitiful our own foot-soldiery and short blades.
 They were stern in love as well, great martyrs to it, as though, having made obedience an ordeal, all their pleasure lay in the pride of suborning themselves.
 They sang sagas of Death for Love.